ang9009/polaroids/README.md

 A photos storage system consisting of:
 - A Discord bot that automatically uploads videos and images from private Discord servers my friends and I are in to my Synology PhotoStation6
-- A website that displays these images
+- A website that displays this content images

 ## Scripts